fullstorydev/fullstory-flutter/example/example.md

     Pages(),
     FSVersion(),
     WebView(),
+    OpenNavDemo(),
   ];

   // Create a list of FSPage objects to represent the different screens in the app
-  // We'll call .start() on each one when it's associated screen is displayed static final List<FSPage> _pages =
+  // We'll call .start() on each one when it's associated screen is displayed.
+  //
+  // Manual calls like this can be intermixed with the
+  // [FSNavigatorObserver].
+  static final List<FSPage> _pages =
       _screens.map((s) => FS.page(s.toString())).toList();